Accelerated Parallel Tempering via Neural Transports: Accelerated Parallel Tempering

 \section{Accelerated Parallel Tempering}

-A limitation of PT is its inflexible swap move, which only proposes directly exchangeable samples between distributions, considering just the relative change in potentials $\pi^{n-1}$ and $\pi^{n}$.
+A limitation of PT is its inflexible swap move, which only proposes directly exchangeable samples between distributions, considering just the relative change in likelihood $\pi^{n-1}$ and $\pi^{n}$.
 Low acceptance probability occurs when these distributions have minimal overlap.
-Addressing this requires increasing the number of parallel chains $N$, which may not always be possible.
-We propose Accelerated PT (APT), expanding the framework developed in \cite{ballard2009replica, ballard2012replica} to improve distributional overlap and accelerate communication for a fixed number of chains.
+Addressing this requires increasing the number of parallel chains $N$ which may not always be possible.
+We propose \emph{Accelerated Parallel Tempering} (APT), expanding the framework developed in \cite{ballard2009replica, ballard2012replica}, to improve distributional overlap and accelerate communication for a fixed number of chains.